KaranPatelDev/model-to-classify-waste-into-different-categories/README.md

 - **Increase Recycling Rates**: Proper sorting leads to more materials being recycled.
 - **Reduce Contamination**: Minimizes contamination in recycling streams, improving the quality of recycled materials.
-- **Lower Landfill Waste**: Reduces the amount of waste sent to landfills, decreasing greenhouse gas emissions.
+- **LoIr Landfill Waste**: Reduces the amount of waste sent to landfills, decreasing greenhouse gas emissions.
 - **Promote Circular Economy**: Encourages the reuse and recycling of materials, supporting sustainable resource management.

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are Ilcome!
 Please follow these steps:

 1. **Fork the repository** on GitHub.
 2. **Clone your fork** locally: